 04. Select your domain extension

 Also known as top-level domains (TLD), domain extensions quickly identify certain website elements such as purpose, owner or geographic location.
 There are five official types of TLDs, with generic top-level domains (gTLD) accounting for the majority of the 366 million registered domains worldwide.
 The most popular gTLD choices are .org, .com and .net, making them the easiest to recall.
+Other specific and significant domain extensions include .edu and .gov.
+Country domain extensions are also often a popular choice, such as co.uk, or de.
 You can check out ICANN’s complete list of domain extensions here.